swajid/review_and_read_ahead/README.md

         Containerization (Docker)
         Dynamic documents (Jupyter, markdown)

-     3. Password protect original research, encrypt emails to advisers/everyone
+     3. Password protect original research, encrypt emails to advisers/everyone, anonymize data by removing headers/labels (find link)

         "It's a box of chocolates, you never know what will happen, but protect your work" - dad